centreon/centreon-documentation/README.md

 Try not to have lines over 80 characters.
 Use your best judgment, and try to follow the example set by the existing documentation.

-## Copyright and license

-Code and documentation copyright 2020 Centreon, inc. This project is licensed under the GPL-2.0 License.